-There are several professional development opportunities for graduate students including preparing for the job search, teaching preparation, writing guidance, diversity & inclusion events, and more.
+There are several professional development opportunities and for graduate students including preparing for the job search, teaching preparation, writing guidance, diversity & inclusion events, and more.
 Visit the Graduate School's website for more information about professional development resources, workshops, and events.

 GATE Membership Levels

 If you would like to be a member of GATE, we offer different membership levels based on your level of involvement in planning and facilitating workshops.
 We've also included example statements for your CV to showcase your experience as a member of GATE.